dnulnets/oidcgk/README.md

 #### /oidc/logout
 This endpoint logs out the user and destroys the session information.
 #### /*
 This endpoint is the PDP and verifes the session information, extract the access token and refreshes it with the OIDC provider if needed.
 The token is also sent back in the response as an **authorization**-header and any **set-cookie**-headers with a 200 OK if it will allow it to proceed.
+You must not expose this endpoint to the internet, it is only meant for internal usage.

 ### Runtime and development versions
 The following versions are used for runtime, development and testing.
 It might work perfectly fine with other versions as well but it has not been verified.